qfl1ck32/mongo-bundle/DOCUMENTATION.md

 }
 ```

 As with everything in Kaviar's world, you get the instance via the container, for that you'd have to work within your application bundle.
-If you feel stuck, go to https://github.com/kaviarjs/core and freshen-up the concepts.

 ```typescript
 const usersCollection = container.get(UsersCollection);